-Florida is one of several states that rely on no-fault auto insurance laws to reduce the amount of litigation the courts must handle following relatively minor traffic accidents.
+Florida is one of several states that relies on no-fault auto insurance laws to reduce the amount of litigation the courts must handle following relatively minor traffic accidents.
 These laws limit who can file a claim based on fault and offer drivers the opportunity to collect compensation for their injuries and lost wages from their own insurance company.

-How Does Florida’s No-Fault Auto Insurance Law Help Me After a Crash?
+How does Florida’s No-Fault Auto Insurance Law Help Me After a Crash?

 As a part of Florida’s no-fault auto insurance scheme, all motorists must carry a personal injury protection (PIP) policy that pays out to cover injuries and lost wages after a crash.
-Because there is no need to establish fault or conduct a large-scale investigation, these policies typically pay out quickly and work well after a fender bender or other accident with only minor injuries.
+Because there is no need to establish fault or conduct a large-scale investigation, these policies typically payout quickly and work well after a fender bender or other accident with only minor injuries.

 This is the downside to no-fault car accident laws.
 In exchange for PIP coverage, you give up the right to hold the at-fault driver responsible for your injuries unless you meet a certain threshold for serious injuries.
 We can help you understand what this means and determine if you qualify to pursue action against the motorist who caused your crash.

 For a free legal consultation with a car accidents lawyer serving Fort Myers, 800-747-3733

 When Can I File a Claim Against the Driver Who Caused My Accident?